-PRIORITY FOUR

-Deliver better education and the opportunity to reach full potential

-- Increasing take up of Best Start provision - Improving attainment at KS2 and A levels - Improving attainment of pupils in the most deprived areas of the borough (wards in the north and east) - Improving attainment of Looked after children including UASC - The percentage of pupils achieving Level 4 or above in Reading, Writing and Maths at Key Stage 2 - The percentage of young people qualified to at least Level 3 by the age of 19 - Percentage of children in care achieving Level 4 or above in Reading Writing and Maths at Key Stage 2 - Percentage of children in care achieving 5 or more GCSEs grades A-C including English and maths
+PR IORITY PARTNERSHIP OUTCOME PERFORMANCE INDICATORS WHO IS RESPONSIBLE? families who have achieved a Troubled Families Outcome 4.
+Deliver better education and the opportunity to reach full potential Increasing take up of Best Start provision Improving attainment at KS2 and A levels Improving attainment of pupils in the most deprived areas of the borough (wards in the north and east) Improving attainment of Looked after children including UASC The proportion of pupils achieving Level 4 or above in Reading, Writing and Maths at Key Stage 2 AFC Educational attainment by the age of 19 at Level 3 AFC - alternative more closely linked to outcome is '% of students achieving AAB grades or better at A - level' which is not in AFC Proportion of children in care achieving Level 4 or above in Reading Writing and Maths at Key Stage 2 not AFC Proportion of children in care achieving 5 or more GCSEs grades A-C including English and maths not AFC 5.
+Secure a good start in life, improved health outcomes, and increased healthy life expectancy Improve health outcomes and life expectancy Improved practice in relation to pre-birth and children under one year old to mitigate risks identified Reduction in level of child poverty Reducing childhood obesity through healthy eating and increased physical activity Improving health outcomes for looked after children Improving emotional wellbeing and mental health of children and young people Better multi agency working to deliver more effective early help for children Better trained workforce to better safeguard children and adults and tackle issues such as Female Genital Mutilation, Proportion of children aged under 16 in low income households AFC Percentage of children in Reception (aged 4-5) who are classified as overweight or obese AFC Percentage of children in Year 6 (aged 10-11) classified as overweight or obese AFC Average Strengths and Difficulties Questionnaire score for Looked After Children not AFC The number of Child Protection Plan (CPP) cases per 10,000 children within the borough AFC The number of Looked After Children (LAC) cases per 10,000 children within the

-PRIORITY FIVE

-Secure a good start in life, improved health outcomes, and increased healthy life expectancy Improve health outcomes and life expectancy

-- Improved practice in relation to pre-birth and children under one year old to mitigate risks identified - Reduction in level of child poverty - Reducing childhood obesity through healthy eating and increased physical activity - Improving health outcomes for looked after children - Improving emotional wellbeing and mental health of children and young people - Better multi agency working to deliver more effective early help for children - Better trained workforce to better safeguard children and adults and tackle issues such as Female Genital Mutilation, Trafficking, Domestic abuse and sexual violence, Radicalisation, Child sexual exploitation and Missing.

-- Percentage of children aged under 16 in low income households - Percentage of children in Reception (aged 4-5) who are classified as overweight or obese - Percentage of children in Year 6 (aged 10-11) classified as overweight or obese - Average Strengths and Difficulties Questionnaire score for Looked After Children - The number of Child Protection Plan (CPP) cases per 10,000 children within the borough - The number of Looked After Children (LAC) cases per 10,000 children within the borough

-PARTNERSHIP PERFORMANCE FRAMEWORK
+PRIORITY PARTNERSHIP OUTCOME PERFORMANCE INDICATORS WHO IS RESPONSIBLE?
+Trafficking, Domestic abuse and sexual borough AFC violence, Radicalisation, Child sexual exploitation and Missing.